-- Showcase the active steps taken by Industry to protect children and consumers. - Demonstrate the effectiveness of the self-regulatory model in tackling online CSAM. - Mobilise support for one of the most pressing social issues of the digital age, addressing online child sexual abuse, reducing re-victimisation, and enabling digital citizens to surf safely and take responsibility for protecting children on the Internet.
+- o Showcase the active steps taken by Industry to protect children and consumers. - o Demonstrate the effectiveness of the self-regulatory model in tackling online CSAM. - Mobilise support for one of the most pressing social issues of the digital age, addressing online child sexual abuse, reducing re-victimisation, and enabling digital citizens to surf safely and take responsibility for protecting children on the Internet. - Achieve your company's CSR objectives.

-- o Support the lobbying of robust and consistent standards, quality and legislation across borders. - Motivate employees.
+- Support the lobbying of robust and consistent standards, quality and legislation across borders. - Motivate employees.